 Shortness of Breath

-Irregular heartbeat is another prominent symptom of prolonged case of Anaemia.
+An irregular heartbeat is another prominent symptom of a prolonged case of Anaemia.
 The heart doesn’t get its required amount of oxygen and that makes it beat irregularly.
 It can make the patient feel uncomfortable.

 Damaged Hair and Dry Skin